HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </head>
 ```

-The above `update` element contained in the `head` element defines two timers (with identifiers `foo` and `bar`) with intervals of 1 second and 2 seconds respectively (timers are defined in milliseconds) .
+The above `update` element contained in `head` element defines two timers (with identifiers `foo` and `bar`) with intervals of 1 second and 2 seconds respectively (timers are defined in milliseconds) .
 Neither timer is active (`active` is `no`).

-Just modify the `active` parameter of a timer in HVML to activate the timer, and then use the `observe` tag to monitor the timer expiration time:
+Just modify `active` parameter of a timer in HVML to activate the timer, and then use `observe` tag to monitor the timer expiration time:

 ```hvml
      <choose on="$TIMERS" by="FILTER: AS 'foo'">